rosszurowski/rosszurowski.com/src/content/log/2018-small-seasons-long-calendars/index.md

 [^1]:

-  The value of standard calendars is not lost on me.
   Having recently experienced the joys of programming around [the Ethiopian calendar](https://en.wikipedia.org/wiki/Ethiopian_calendar), I'm _enthusiastically_ in support of alignment to conventions when working with others.

 [^2]: